-"S&P" has the meaning given to it under "Credit Ratings".

-"Society" has the meaning given to it under "Business of Hydro One - Employees".

-"TransAlta" has the meaning given to it under "Directors and Officers - Directors and Executive Officers".

-"trust assets" has the meaning given to it under "Interest of Management and Others in Material Transactions - Relationships with the Province and Other Parties - Transfer Orders".

-"Trust Indenture" has the meaning given to it under "Material Contracts".

-"TS" means transmission station.

-"TWh" means terawatt-hours.

-"U.S." means the United States of America.

-"U.S. GAAP" means United States Generally Accepted Accounting Principles.

-"uniform transmission rates" has the meaning given to it under "Business of Hydro One - Transmission Business Segment - Regulation - Transmission Rate Setting".
+- "S&P" has the meaning given to it under "Credit Ratings". - "Society" has the meaning given to it under "Business of Hydro One Employees". - "Transmission System Code" means the OEB's Transmission System Code. - "trust assets" has the meaning given to it under "Interest of Management and Others in Material Transactions Relationships with the Province and Other Parties Transfer Orders". - "TSF" means Transmitter Selection Framework. - "Trust Indenture" has the meaning given to it under "Material Contracts". - "TS" means transmission station. - "TWh" means terawatt-hours. - "U.S." means the United States of America. - "U.S. GAAP" means United States Generally Accepted Accounting Principles. - "uniform transmission rates" has the meaning given to it under "Business of Hydro One Transmission Business Segment Regulation Transmission Rate Setting".